-If you don’t grant the HSE permission to access your patient information, they may not be able to effectively process your complaint.
+If you don’t grant the HSE permission to access your personal confidential information, they may not be able to effectively process your complaint.

-- Post/Email for hospitals: Send your letter or email to the complaints officer of the hospital.
+- Post/Email for hospitals and nursing homes: Send your letter or email to the complaints officer of the hospital or nursing home.
 You can find these contact details on the HSE website complaints officers page here

 - Email HSE: You can also send your email to the HSE complaints inbox firstname.lastname@example.org

 - Phone: You can talk to someone at the HSE by calling HSELive phoneline on 1850 24 1850 from 8am-8pm Monday to Friday and 10am-5pm on Saturdays